Top Symptoms of a Bad Catalytic Converter & How to Fix ItSymptoms of a Bad Catalytic Converter

 What does a bad catalytic converter sound like?

 It’s not easy to identify a bad catalytic converter by sound because it will not make any unusual sounds, even when it is clogged.
 Instead, pay attention to the car not idling properly or the engine running rough.
-This is because the exhaust gases are not passing through the converter properly and are not making it out of the tailpipe, which causes backpressure, and the engine does not run properly.
+This is because the exhaust gases are not passing through properly and are not making it out of the tailpipe, which causes backpressure, and the engine does not run properly.
 You may hear broken pieces rattling inside the converter when you hit it with a mallet.

 What does a bad catalytic converter look like?